 Last Tender.
 One of the most common questions asked is: when is the last tender of the day back to the cruise ship?
 The answer is that it varies.
 This is based on the itinerary route of the boat, tides, and which cruise line you are on.
 However, it is usually sometime between 4:00-5:00pm.

 Sunscreen and water.
 The sun can be deceptively strong here.
 As with any other Caribbean Island, you should be using sunscreen and reapplying often.
 Also, consider bringing a collapsible water bottle to stay hydrated.

 On cruises, we’re big fans of the trivia games.
-It’s not unusual for Holland America and Carnival Cruises to ask questions about Half Moon Cay in their trivia games.
+It’s not unusual for Holland America and Carnival Cruises to ask questions about their private island in their trivia games.
 Here’s a few fun facts to help you win:

 What is a cay?

-And, it is pronounced “key.”
-A cay is a sandy island which rests atop a coral reef.
-The private island of Little San Salvador, Bahamas (called Half Moon by the cruise companies) is a cay.
+A cay (pronounced “key”) is a sandy island which rests atop a coral reef.
+The private island of Little San Salvador, Bahamas, is a cay.

 Who owns the island?
 Who lives there?

 The island is approximately 2,400 acres of land, and less than 3% of the island (about 50 acres) has been developed.
 Additionally, the saltwater lagoon that is almost completely surrounded by the island comprises another 1,700 acres.
 Cruise ship visitors can only visit a small portion of the island.
-Half Moon Cay has almost 10 miles of beaches, but the main Half Moon Beach is about 2 miles long.
+The island has almost 10 miles of beaches, but the main beach is about 2 miles long.

 Half Moon Cay Map

-To help plan your time on time on the Carnival island, this map of Half Moon Cay is extremely helpful:
+To help plan your time on time on the Carnival island, this map can be extremely helpful: